galaxyproject/galaxy-hub/src/events/gcc2014/training-day/data-managers/index.md

 ### SnpEff - http://snpeff.sourceforge.net/SnpEff.html

-    Snp``Eff is a variant annotation and effect prediction tool.
+SnpEff is a variant annotation and effect prediction tool.
 It annotates and predicts the effects of variants on genes (such as amino acid changes).

 * **Key Points**
   * A Galaxy tool should guide the user to make valid parameter choices
   * The reference data can either be in a history dataset or as reference data from tool-data
   * The Galaxy Data Manager framework is flexible
-    * The Snp``Eff data manager populates multiple .loc files
+    * The SnpEff data manager populates multiple .loc files
     * The data_manager_snpEff_*databases*.xml populates data_table "snpeff_databases" which provides the options for data_manager_snpEff_*download*.xml
 * **Initial Challenges**
-  * Snp``Eff used a config file to specify the path to genome references, defaulted to user home directory
+  * SnpEff used a config file to specify the path to genome references, defaulted to user home directory
     * Not compatible with galaxy structure for toolshed install and data manager operation
-  * Need downloaded genome version for Snp``Eff tool tests
+  * Need downloaded genome version for SnpEff tool tests
   * The available genome versions are dynamic, so the options shouldn't be hardcoded into a Galaxy Select Parameter
-  * Snp``Eff galaxy tool has *extra* params that depend upon the reference data
+  * SnpEff galaxy tool has *extra* params that depend upon the reference data
     * Every genome reference has file: snpEffectPredictor.bin
     * Some genome references may include regulation, motif, and nextProt annotations

       ```
 # Prevotella bryantii B14 has only the genome reference
 $ ls tool-data/snpEff/data/ADWO01
 snpEffectPredictor.bin